 People who plan to divorce must deal with a number of issues.
 Who gets what in the split ranks as a major concern for many.

 A basic outline of North Carolina’s approach to property division can give a couple a starting point for considering goals and expectations throughout the divorce process.
-An experienced attorney can advise further and develop an optimal strategy for protecting a spouse’s interests.
+An experienced divorce lawyer can advise further and develop an optimal strategy for protecting a spouse’s interests.

 Equitable distribution